-SAC || Secure-LTF-bits-R2I = KDF-Hash-Length(Secure-LTF-Key-Seed, “Secure LTF Expansion”, Secure-LTF-Counter)
+R2I-bits = KDF-Hash-Length(Secure-LTF-Key-Seed, “Secure LTF Expansion”, Secure-LTF-Counter)

+SAC = L (R2I-bits,0,16)

+Secure-LTF-bits-R2I = L(R2I-bits,16,k-16)

-When the derived SAC is equal to 0, the STA shall increment the Secure-LTF-Counter by 1 and derive the SAC until a nonzero SAC value is obtained.
+When the derived SAC is equal to 0, the STA shall increment the Secure-LTF-Counter by 1 and perform the derivation again until a nonzero SAC value is obtained.

 Similarly, for a given secure measurement frame (e.g. NDP), the secret (pseudo-random) bits to protect all of the LTFs in the frame originating from the ISTA for a given SAC are derived as follows